 Beyond operational efficiency, AI is also instrumental in supporting green and sustainable finance initiatives.
 In this area, AI aids in assessing climate risks and setting sustainability goals, which are crucial as more financial institutions align their portfolios with environmental, social, and governance (ESG) standards.

-Hong Kong’s financial regulatory bodies are taking proactive steps to develop a comprehensive AI governance structure.
-The Hong Kong Monetary Authority (HKMA), for example, recently launched a “Generative AI Sandbox” in collaboration with Cyberport, allowing banks to test AI applications within a regulated framework.
-The HKMA and other bodies are actively issuing guidelines and enhancing industry standards to keep pace with AI’s rapid advancements.
+Hong Kong’s financial regulators are taking active steps to support the policy.
+The Hong Kong Monetary Authority (HKMA), working with Cyberport, recently introduced a “Generative AI Sandbox” that allows banks to test AI systems under supervision.
+The HKMA and other agencies continue to issue guidelines and refine industry standards to keep pace with the technology’s rapid growth.

 Need Help?

-If you’re wondering how India’s AI strategy, or any other AI strategies and laws worldwide could impact you and your business, don’t hesitate to reach out to BABL AI.
+You might be wondering how Hong Kong’s AI strategy, or any other AI strategies and laws worldwide could impact you and your business.
+Therefore, don’t hesitate to reach out to BABL AI.
 Their Audit Experts can address your concerns and questions while offering valuable insights.